vipulnaik/diet-exercise-health/events/2024/2024-10-08-onward-abdominal-discomfort-and-other-symptoms.md

 It could be that one of the potatoes or tomatoes had a bit of spoilage and my body was just complaining about it.

+## 2024-10-26

+While things were pretty good after my morning meal, there was a recurrence of a larger level of abdominal discomfort (as well as flatulence) after my evening meal, comparable to though slightly less than 2024-10-24 (the reduction in anal swelling itching helped keep the overall level more pleasant).
+I'm now suspecting something in the potatoes and kale, as I had no "acid-like" feel (that would implicate tomatoes) but it does feel like something that is common between potatoes and kale.
+Overall, whatever it is, it doesn't seem to be the sort of thing that has negative functional impacts other than the abdominal discomfort and flatulence; it doesn't affect small intestine digestion and it doesn't get in the way of bowel movement cycle.
+So, while it would be good to get a better handle on what it is and what triggers it to be higher uder some conditions (so as to reduce my discomfort), I am not currently worried about its broader effects.